Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 Once broadly unified, the G7 -- Britain, Canada, France, Germany, Italy, Japan and the United States -- has been rattled since the return of Trump, who has reached out to Russia and slapped punishing trade tariffs on close allies and competitors alike.

-Before the full talks, Canadian Foreign Minister Melanie Joly met separately with Secretary of State Marco Rubio, the highest-level US official to visit since the inauguration of Trump who has taunted the United States' northern neighbor as the "51st state."
+Before the full talks, Canadian Foreign Minister Melanie Joly sat down with Secretary of State Marco Rubio, the highest-level US official to visit since the inauguration of Trump who has taunted the United States' northern neighbor as the "51st state."

 Canada put its maple-leaf flag next to the US stars and Stripes in a meeting room where Joly and Rubio exchanged French-style pecks on the cheek and shook hands.
 They did not respond to questions.